huanfez/multi_robot_ltl_task_parallel_decomposition_concurrent_satisfaction/README.md

-# Packages for Discrete Event Dynamic Systems (DEDS paper)
+# Packages for paper "Parallel decomposition and concurrent satisfaction for heterogeneous multi-robot task and motion planning under temporal logic specifications"

 DEDS experiment, which does not run real robots